HOME

 Situational Dialogues by Michael Ockenden.

-The 44 dialogues each focus on a situation and act as vehicles to permit learners to practise the formulae which are most frequently used, for example, when you are asking the way, asking for change, at a railway station, answering the phone, complaining or apologizing.
+The 44 dialogues each focus on a situation and act as vehicles to permit learners to practise the formulae which are most frequently used, for example, when you are asking the way, asking for change, at a railway station, answering the phone, complaining or apologising.

 The language being presented here is a survival kit for use in situations where the phrasebook requirements are more or less predictable.
 There is a neat system of giving variant formulae and allowing students to take one part of the dialogue while the speaker on the audio cassette takes the other after the complete versions of the dialogues have been presented.